calledit/metric_depth_video_toolbox/README.md

 ### Camera tracking
 align_3d_points.py is a tool to extract camera movment from the video.
-It is based on the [madpose library](https://github.com/MarkYu98/madpose), madpose offers excellent camera pose estimation and given enogh acurate non moving tracking markers, and somewhat acurate stable metric depth it can give very accurate pose estimations even for scenes where traditional pnpSolve or SVD solutions strugle (like scenes where there is little camera movment or where the depth maps are not perfeecly accurate).
+It is based on the [madpose library](https://github.com/MarkYu98/madpose), madpose offers excellent camera pose estimation and given enogh acurate non moving tracking markers, and somewhat acurate stable metric depth it can give quite accurate pose estimations even for scenes where traditional pnpSolve or SVD solutions strugle (like scenes where there is little camera movment or where the depth maps are not perfeecly accurate).
+Due to the inaccuracies in the generated depth maps the camera tracking is not perfect but for ceratain task or shorter clips it can be usefull.
+If the camera is mostly still and only rotates running with --assume_stationary_camera creates tracking results that are good enogh to be usefull in most cases.